 Inside the church, cross vaults and arches separates transept and lateral chapels.
 In the apses, you will find the choir which has the beautiful altarpiece made by Josep Sastre in 1762.
 The altarpiece, frames images of Mare de Deu de la Consolación, Sant Joan Baptista and Sant Joan Evangelista.
 On top is an image of Saint Peter, crowned by the crest of Porreres.

 The pulpit, is decorated with heraldic and biblical motifs, and is one of the only Gothic pulpits still in use today.
 Beneath the pulpit, you will see 20 church benches, imported from the Basilica de Sant Francesc in central Palma, made by Macia Bonafè in 1447.

 The church also exhibits a range of rare objects and treasures.
 Different liturgical art pieces, a casket from the 14th century and a special silver cross from the 15th century, which is considered the most well-preserved piece of Gothic jewelry in Mallorca.
 The Gothic silver cross, was made by Antoni Oliva in year 1400.
 Also, there is a detailed wooden sculpture of Virgin Mary, made by Gabriel Móger in the 16th century.

-How to get to the church of Nuestra Señora de la Consolacion in Porreres
+Get directions to Església de Nuestra Señora de la Consolacion in Porreres

 Porreres is located in the southern part of the region called “Pla de Mallorca”, the most flat and plain region of the island.
-Porreres has a lot to offer to visitors; great restaurants, culture and traditions, points of interest and authentic places to stay, namely the agroturismos and fincas.
+Porreres has a lot to offer to visitors; great restaurants, cultural heritage and traditions, points of interest and authentic places to stay, namely the agroturismos and fincas.